-- Setting minimum percentage targets for the use of reusable and refillable packaging in certain sectors, with targets first applying from 1 January 2030 and increasing substantially from 1 January 2040.
+- Setting minimum percentage targets for the use of reusable packaging in certain sectors, with targets first applying from 1 January 2030 and increasing substantially from 1 January 2040.
 Proposed in scope packaging formats include takeaway food and beverage containers as well as different types of transport packaging. - Prohibitions on the placing on the market of certain types of single use packaging including certain plastic grouped packaging used for retail, single-use packaging used to serve food and beverages consumed on premises in the HORECA sector, and miniatures packaging used for cosmetics in hotels.
 Member States will be subject to enhanced targets to reduce the amount of packaging waste generated per person compared to 2018 to achieve reductions of 5% by 2030, 10% by 2035, and 15% by 2040.
 Why is this important?

 All packaging placed on the EU market will be caught by the Regulation with different obligations applicable to packaging manufacturers, suppliers, importers, distributors, and fulfilment service providers.
 This Regulation will be relevant to any business selling packaged goods.

 Next Steps

-The legislation is currently in proposal form and needs to be adopted by the European Parliament and Council before it can enter into force.
-Trialogue negotiations on the content of the final text are expected to commence in the coming months.
+The European Parliament adopted its final negotiating position in regards to the legislative text in November 2023 and the Council adopted its position in December 2023.
+Both have introduced significant amendments that depart from the original approach proposed by the Commission.
+Trialogue negotiations between the EU institutions on the content of the final text are planned for Q1 in 2024 and the agreed text will need to be adopted by the European Parliament and Council before it can enter into force.

 EU Packaging and Packaging Waste Regulation

 Contacts

-Kate Corby

-Partner

-London

-+44 20 7919 1966
+Kate Corby Partner London +44 20 7919 1966 kate.corby @bakermckenzie.com

-kate.corby

-@bakermckenzie.com